Zion Episcopal Church

 Worship at Zion

-Sunday services at Zion are traditional and reverent, according to the Book of Common Prayer.
-While our liturgy is currently adjusted for Covid-19 mitigation, services typically may include hymns, chanting, prayers, silences, processions, incense, a sermon, choral anthems, and the celebration of Holy Communion (also called the Holy Eucharist or the Mass).
-All baptized Christians, regardless of your church background, are welcome to receive Communion at Zion.
+Sunday services at Zion are traditional and reverent, according to the Book of Common Prayer and may include hymns, chanting, prayers, silences, processions, incense, a sermon, choral anthems, and the celebration of Holy Communion (also called the Holy Eucharist or the Mass).
+All baptized Christians, regardless of church background, are welcome to receive Communion at Zion.
 Most people wear what they feel honors God and is comfortable.
 A full bulletin is provided to help guide you through the service.
 Guests and visitors are especially welcome.

 Zion offers other services throughout the week as announced in the weekly e-news.